How HCP Consultancy works

 Social Impact in Consultancy

 All three of you have either expressed interest or attended Equality, Diversity and Inclusion Meetings.
-How important are Social Impact topics in Consultancy as you develop?
+How important are ESG topics in Consultancy as you develop?

 Mike– It’s about understanding client needs on a granular level.
 In Swindon we have a special needs school that specialises with children on the ASD Spectrum.
 How we laid the vinyl flooring was a key factor.
 The fleck within the carpet was a factor based on the individual student needs.
 We had to then think differently.